-For low trophic level species the target and limit reference points For LTL species, for the fishery to score 60 or above under PI 1.1.1A, the TRPs and LRPs need to take into account the ecological role of the stock for the fishery to score 60 or above under PI 1.1.1., The harvest strategy, control rules, information requirements, and assessment also need to be consistent with this distinction for low trophic level species.
+For LTL species, for the fishery to score 60 or above under PI 1.1.1A, the TRPs and LRPs need to take into account the ecological role of the stock for the fishery.
+The harvest strategy, control rules, information requirements, and assessment need to be consistent with this distinction.
 When PI 1.1.1A is scored, the team should interpret references to PI 1.1.1 in the guidance below as PI 1.1.1A and the objectives required therein.

-There aremay be conceptual differences in the reference points that may be involved inwhen scoring PI 1.1.1-and PL\1.2 and PL\1.2.2.
-This is because fisheries may use different reference points for measuring stock status (outcome), and as triggers in the HCRs.
-Dowling et al (2011a, b) provide examples of such different types of reference points within the conceptual framework of HCRs and harvest strategies used by the MSC-.
-For example, a fishery that uses an explicit BMsy reference point as a target for the fishery biomass may, for example have trigger reference pointsTRPs for adjusting F at values of biomass either at BMsy, or above or below BMsy.
-Other examples are available in Dowling et al (2011) and in some MSC fisheries (e.g., see Tristan da Cunha and Maine lobster).
+There may be conceptual differences in the reference points when scoring PI 1.1.1 and PI 1.2.2.
+This is because fisheries may use different reference points for measuring stock status and as triggers in the HCRs.
+For example, a fishery that uses an explicit $B{MSY}$ reference point as a target for the fishery biomass may have TRPs for adjusting F at values of biomass either at $B{MSY}$ , or above or below $B{MSY}$ .
 The focus in this PI is thus on the reference points used in a fishery to trigger changes in management actions, and how they work in combination to achieve the outcomes required in PI 1.1.1.